-The following municipalities protect people from discrimination in employment on the basis of their sexual orientation:
+The following municipalities protect people from housing only on the basis of their sexual orientation:

-The following municipalities protect people from discrimination in employment on the basis of their sexual orientation and gender identity and expression:
+The following municipalities protect people from discrimination in employment and public accommodations on the basis of their sexual orientation and gender identity and expression:

 - City of Adrian